davidfeng88/CollisionViz/README.md

 The user can click on map icons to see the collision details (shown in [Info Windows](https://developers.google.com/maps/documentation/javascript/infowindows)).
 Only entries with non-zero values are shown.

 More settings and more map options are also available.
+Some settings are disabled during the visualization.
+Date change resets the start time to the default value (7:00 AM).

 ### Icon Settings
 The user can choose to show custom icons for collisions involving taxis, bicycles, motorcycles, and collisions that caused pedestrian injuries or deaths.